Dizzy-cell/splat-av/README.md

 # Test

-# Image Restoration with GFPGAN
+# Image Restoration with GFPGAN.

 The drawback of rendering with Gaussian splatting with the animator avatar is that it is difficult to model and recover the region of the mouth.
 We discover the research of image restoration or super-resolution about face.
-We adopt the work of GFPGAN to restore the rendering face of gaussian splatting.
+We adopt the pretrained GFPGAN to restore the rendering face of gaussian splatting.
 In consideration of the work about the Qualcomm® AI Hub Models on real-time super-resolution,like real-esrgan, the inference time is considered feasible if it is migrated to mobile devices.

 ## acknowledgements